Legacy of the Rhine

 6. The Spijkse Overlaat (I9)

 '... a roaring waterfall that has started to growl its way through the bed of the Oude Rijn.\\\' This is what it sounded like when the Spijkse Overlaat flooded the Rijnstrangen polder area again in the winter of 1941.
 A spillway is an artificially lowered location in a dike that directs the river water into an emergency overflow area at high water levels.
 This reduces the pressure on the dikes and can prevent a dike breach or flooding.
 The use of a spillway was always an emergency solution, because the residents of such an emergency overflow area did not want wet feet and a flooded house.
 That is why there were often loud protests when an area was designated by the government as an emergency overflow area.
 And conversely, also joy when the Spijkse Overlaat was put out of action in 1956.
 In the garden of Villa Copera on the Spijksedijk near Tolkamer you can see a last remnant of the protective wall of the Spijkse spillway.
-The Oude Rijn pumping station near Pannerden took over the task of the spillway.
+The Oude Rijn pumping station near Pannerden took over the spillway.
 Nowadays, the Kandia pumping station near Groessen ensures a stable, low water level in the Rijnstrangen.
 The Driedorpenpolder between Aerdt and Pannerden is the only tangible remnant of the period of the spillways.

 7. Toll collection in Tolkamer (W21)